Tips for Taking Home

 Here are some tips about taking your placenta home from the hospital…

 1. Hospitals are very supportive of you taking your placenta home, you just need to let them know that is what you want to do.

 2. It is a good idea to put it in writing – make a note of it in your birth plan, discuss it with your care provider and have them put it in your notes.

-4. Most hospitals will put it into a sealed container for you, but to be on the safe side you can take a 2 litre ice-cream or Tupperware container with you.
-It can be helpful to have your partner or other support person take on the job of making sure your placenta is looked after.
+4. Most hospitals will put it into a sealed container for you, but to be on the safe side you can take a 2 litre ice-cream or Tupperware container that has a secure lid.
+It can be helpful to have your partner or support person take on the job of making sure your placenta is looked after.

 5. It is ideal to get your placenta in the fridge quite soon after delivery, however, the placenta is very robust and can be safe unrefrigerated for a while, but ideally kept cool.
 If there is no fridge available you can put a plastic bag of ice into the container with the placenta.

-7. I haven’t had any issues collecting placentas from any hospital and have found Obstetricians and Midwives very supportive of families choosing placenta encapsulation.
+7. I have not had any issues collecting placentas from any hospital and have found Obstetricians and Midwives very supportive of families choosing placenta encapsulation.

 It is easiest for me to collect your placenta during the day, so please notify me as early in the day as possible.